 So you need to be aware that if you physically discipline your child, you may be exposing yourself to arrest and a charge of Domestic Battery.
 Domestic Battery is a very serious criminal charge in Illinois.
 This is especially true when the victim is a child.
 From my 25 years of experience handling Domestic Battery cases, Courts and prosecutors take Domestic Battery charges involving a child more seriously than a Domestic Battery charge involving an adult victim.
 Most Domestic Batteries are Class A misdemeanors which carry a maximum penalty of up to one year in county jail and a fine up to $2,500.
 If you are found guilty of a Domestic Battery, you will not be able to get Court Supervision.
 You will have a permanent conviction on your record that can never be removed.
 This is what makes a Domestic Battery charge one of the more serious misdemeanors in Illinois.

-James Dimeas is a nationally recognized, award-winning Domestic Battery lawyer with 25 years of experience handling Domestic Battery cases throughout Cook County, DuPage County, Lake County, and Kane County.
+James Dimeas is a nationally recognized, award-winning Domestic Battery lawyer with over-27 years of experience handling Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Institute of Criminal Law Attorneys named Mr. Dimeas a “10 Best Attorney for Client Satisfaction.”
 Expertise named Mr. Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 Mr. Dimeas is a “Best DUI Attorney.”
 The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates Mr. Dimeas as “Superb,” the highest classification possible for any lawyer in the United States.
+AVVO rates Mr. Dimeas as “Superb,” the highest classification possible for any Domestic Battery in the United States.

 If you are facing Domestic Battery charges, you can contact Domestic Battery attorney, James Dimeas, anytime for a free and confidential consultation.
 You can always speak to James Dimeas by calling him at 847-807-7405 to discuss your case.
 Mr. Dimeas can help you.